jjfalling/jjfalling/README.md

 ### Why this move?

-I am moving as many of my projects away from US companies as possible.
+I am moving as many of my projects away from US companies, especially those using my data to train their AI models, as possible.
 Codeberg is a nonprofit and libre-friendly platform based in Germany.